-Social Anxiety and Social Motivation in Children with Fragile-X Syndrome
+Social Anxiety and Social Motivation in People with Fragile-X Syndrome

 Who can take part?
-Males with fragile X syndrome aged 7-17 years and their parents/caregivers.
+People with fragile X syndrome, with and without anxiety, who are at least 5 years old and their parents/caregivers.

 How can I take part?
-Please contact Kayla Smith (email@example.com) if you are interested in participating or would like to discuss the study in more detail.
+Please contact Kayla Smith (email@example.com) or Jessica Mingins (firstname.lastname@example.org) if you are interested in participating or would like to discuss the study in more detail.